UnknownSuperficialNight/nvidia-fan-control/README.md

 - SPEED

 ### REFRESH_TIME:
-REFRESH_TIME is how responsive the terminal is to resizing and the speed at which it will update the gui
+REFRESH_TIME is how responsive the terminal is to resizing and the speed at which it will update the tui

 ### FAN_AMOUNT:
 FAN_AMOUNT is the amount of fans on your gpu you wish to target